Nekith/jsoni18n/README.md

 ### Prefix

-You can add prefixes to keys from all data fetched by a loadFromFile() or loadFromString() like this:
+You can add prefixes to keys from all data fetched by loadFromString() like this:

 ```haxe
 I18n.loadFromString(data, "ui/");